 Personal tax returns should be filed by April 15th following the end of the tax year.
 A 6-month automatic extension to file is available, extending the due date until 15 October.
 The extension must be accompanied by the full balance of the income tax due.

 Even when the required income tax amount is withheld by the employer and deposited with the Puerto Rico Department of Treasury, the taxpayer has the right to file an individual income tax return to claim applicable exemptions, deductions, and to pay tax according to the progressive tax tables applicable individuals.

-For taxable years beginning after 31 December 2018, individual taxpayers (residents and non-residents) are required to file an individual income tax return when they have gross income unless the tax was fully paid by withholding at source.
+Individual taxpayers (residents and non-residents) are required to file an individual income tax return when they have gross income unless the tax was fully paid by withholding at source.

 Generally, Puerto Rico’s tax year for individuals runs from 1 January to 31 December.